 Few life experiences are as daunting yet adventurous, empowering, and downright liberating as traveling alone, especially if you’re a woman.
 And research show that more and more women are now setting their nerves aside and seeking out their passport stamps solo – no friend, family member, nor partner in tow.
 Case in point: of the 227,000+ followers on Solo Travel Society’s Facebook page, over 60 percent are female.

-But why wouldn’t they?
+And why wouldn’t they?
 The freedom of tailoring an itinerary to your own liking is undeniable.
-You could while away an entire day in a contemporary art museum, dine at a restaurant entirely devoid of vegetarian options, and watch back-to-back theater productions without having to apologize about it – personally, I’ve been guilty of all of the above.
+You could while away an entire day in a contemporary art museum, dine at a restaurant entirely devoid of vegetarian options, take multiple rounds of the same weekend market, and watch back-to-back theater productions without having to apologize about it.
+Personally, I’ve been guilty of all of the above and loved every single minute of it.
 The boost of confidence and sense of accomplishment from stepping outside your comfort zone is also a given, while the break from everything and everyone is the perfect way to reset.

 The opportunity for self-discovery is also part and parcel of traveling alone, as is meeting fellow female solo travelers along the way.
 And then there’s the sheer joy that comes with it.
 What you would, however, have to do is plan your destination wisely, pack lightly, and err to the side of caution – but that’s sensible in just about any travel scenario.

 The experts at Little Voyage share our outlook: “A memorable solo adventure has the power to benefit you for years to come.
 To fear the unknown is human, but it is something you should do at least once in your life!
 The good news is that there are many places across the globe that can make you feel safe and welcome.”
 Here, the experiential travel company shares its picks of the ten best travel destinations for your first – or upteempth – solo adventure.